 What we said in late September applies now:

-Step by step, the folks offering 2807 Elm will keep working to find the price that gets you to say, alas, "this is a great home at a good price."Hey, where is the market now?
-A lot of people would like to know.
+Step by step, the folks offering 2807 Elm will keep working to find the price that gets you to say, alas, "this is a great home at a good price."

 With a decent location, a plus build and two nice outdoor spaces (the lot is larger by 1100 sq. ft. than your average Tree Section lot), they could pull it off.
 They have to get the price right, but at least you can say they're trying to find where the market is now.